n8willis/opentype-shaping-documents/opentype-shaping-oriya.md

 word must be tagged for potential substitution by the `init` feature of GSUB.

+Oriya does not use the `init` feature, so this step will involve no work when processing `<ory2>` text.
+It is included here in order to maintain compatibility with the other Indic scripts.

 ### 5: Applying all remaining substitution features from GSUB ###

 In this stage, the remaining substitution features from the GSUB table